 Differences Between Types of Piano Keys

 The main difference between different types of piano keys is the amount of resistance that the mechanism provides to the keys.
 Some piano keys will have no resistance, others may have tapered resistance, and others may have a more balanced resistance across the board.
 When you have more information about the different types of piano keys, you will be better equipped to make the best decision for your specific type of piano key.
 If you still need additional guidance after reading this article, our team is happy to guide you through your own piano buying process.
 Hammer action and weighted keys are the most common thing that you will see with various pianos.

 A hammer action is the most popular type of piano key.
-Acoustic pianos use hammer action keyboards, which means that even a hammer action keyboard on a digital piano will make it easier to transition to playing on an acoustic piano.
-This is important for students, because they will likely be expected to play on an acoustic piano with their instructor.
+Acoustic pianos use hammer action keyboards.
+This means that even a hammer action digital keyboard will make it easier to transition to playing acoustic.
+This is important for students, because they will most likely play on an acoustic piano with their instructor.
 Performances also generally use acoustic pianos.
 With a hammer action keyboard, the bass keys tend to be heavier, while the treble keys are lighter.
 If you aren’t used to this balance, it may be difficult to learn how to play on a different piano than the one you practice on.
 The keyboards you use will have a substantial impact on the way in which you learn to play piano.